Monthly Archives: July 2024

 CFTC Issues Order Against Crypto Prime Brokerage Firm.
 On May 13, 2024, the Commodity Futures Trading Commission (“CFTC”) issued an order against Falcon Labs, Ltd. (“Falcon Labs”) for facilitating United States based customers’ access to cryptocurrency derivatives trading platforms without registering as a futures commission merchant (“FCM”).
 Falcon Labs agreed to cease and desist from acting as an unregistered FCM, disgorge fees, and pay civil penalties.
 Additionally, Falcon Labs also updated its know-your-customer (“KYC”) policies and procedures to require customers to identify the location of ultimate beneficial owners as well as the person controlling the account.
 The retroactive application of the enhanced KYC policies resulted in the offboarding of approximately half of those Falcon Labs customers that were utilizing the underlying product.
 As regulatory bodies become more familiar with the cryptocurrency asset class, we anticipate more service providers will adopt similar enhanced KYC procedures to further limit restricted users’ access to certain digital asset products.

-Crypto and Asset Items
+Crypto and Digital Asset Items

 Uniswap Labs Responds to the SEC’s Wells Notice.
 In April 2024, Uniswap Labs (“Uniswap”) published a blog post informing investors that it received a Wells notice from the SEC indicating that the SEC was planning to initiate legal action against Uniswap on the basis that the UNI token is security and that Uniswap is an unregistered securities broker and exchange.